Menu

 Joseph Smith Jr. was born to Joseph and Lucy Mack Smith on Dec.
 23, 1805, in a New England frame home in Sharon, Vermont.
 After suffering a financial setback, the Smith family moved to a home on the farm belonging to Lucy’s father, Solomon Mack, shortly before Joseph’s birth, where they lived for three years.

-From there, the family would move several times and live in upstate New York.
+The family then moved several times and lived in upstate New York.
 There, 14-year-old Joseph knelt in a grove of trees near his family’s farm to ask which church to join.
 God the Father and His Son, Jesus Christ, appeared to young Joseph in an experience known as the First Vision.

-Here are several articles from the Church News archives about Joseph, including places he and his family spent Christmas, what two Apostles said about visiting Joseph’s birthplace, celebrating and remembering his life, a lesson from Liberty Jail in Missouri, the conclusion of the Joseph Smith Papers project and an announcement about a new biography.
+Here are several articles from the Church News archives about Joseph, including places he and his family spent Christmas; what two Apostles said about visiting Joseph’s birthplace; celebrating and remembering his life; a lesson from Liberty Jail in Missouri; the conclusion of the Joseph Smith Papers project; and an announcement about a new biography.
+Also, the Hill Cumorah Historic Site was rededicated in 2025, and President Dallin H. Oaks shared his testimony of the Prophet Joseph Smith with new mission leaders.

 6 places the Prophet Joseph Smith spent Christmas